makerdao/oracle-suite/cmd/gofer/README.md

 - `quote` - the quote asset name.
 - `price` - the current asset price.
 - `bid` - the bid price, 0 if it is impossible to retrive or calculate bid price.
-- `ask` - the ask price, may be 0 if it is impossible to retrive or calculate ask price.
+- `ask` - the ask price, 0 if it is impossible to retrive or calculate ask price.
 - `vol24` - the volume from last 24 hours, 0 if it is impossible to retrieve or calculate volume.
 - `ts` - the date from which the price was retrieved.
 - `params` - the list of additional parameters, it always contains the `method` field for aggregators and the `origin`